adegbolaA/A-DevopsChallenge/UnitConversionAppDocumentation.md

 1. **Git Checkout**
 - Stage Name: Git Checkout
 - Purpose: Fetches the source code from a specified Git repository for further processing.
 - Conditions: This stage is executed only when the action parameter is set to 'create'.
+- Introduced Webhook

 2. **Maven Unit Test**
 - Stage Name: Maven Unit Test